 Some things that can indicate the need for an assessment include:

-- Putting on clothing backwards (ie: putting a shirt on backwards)
+- Putting on clothing backward (ie: putting a shirt on backward)

 - Putting shoes on the wrong feet